2022 Bratislava shooting: Aftermath

 On 13 October 2022, president Zuzana Čaputová visited Tepláreň to commemorate the victims.
 She gave a short speech to the media.
 An improvised march to the SNP square followed, with hundreds of attendees.
 Another march took place the same day in Košice, with a few hundred participants.

 On 14 October 2022, a vigil titled "March against Hatred", organized by the local LGBT advocacy group Iniciatíva Inakost, took place in Bratislava.
 Participants marched from Tepláreň to the SNP square, where the proprietor of Tepláreň, president Zuzana Čaputová, mayor of Bratislava Matúš Vallo and governor of Bratislava region Juraj Droba as well as other Slovak politicians and celebrities gave speeches commemorating the victims, denouncing the crime and expressing support to the LGBT community.
 Prime Minister Eduard Heger was in the crowd, but did not give a speech.
 It is estimated that around 15,000 to 20,000 people have participated.

 On 16 October 2022, a protest took place in front of the Slovak National Council building as a reaction to the attack.

-On Terrorgram, which Krajčík cited as inspiration for the shooting, Dallas Humber called him "St. Juraj Krajčík, Tarrant's sixth disciple and Terrorgram's first saint", an instance of sanctification done in the group.